Born Lucky

 Born Lucky is one of eleven quota quickies directed by Powell between 1931 and 1936 of which no print is known to survive.
 The film is not held in the BFI National Archive (nor in this case do they even hold any stills or publicity material), and is classed as "missing, believed lost".
-This was the first film that the great cinematographer Oswald Morris worked on as a clapper boy.
+This was the first film that the cinematographer Oswald Morris worked on as a clapper boy.